msotoodeh/curve25519/README.md

 This code and accompanying files are put in public domain by the author.
 You are free to use, copy, modify and distribute this software as long as you comply with the license terms.
+See license.txt file for details.

 Performance: